aleksanderelsner/AndroidDevelopment/README.md

 # AndroidDevelopment
-3rd year uni android development coursework
+My coursework for the 3rd year module at University - Android App Development